-During 2017. the cost of Block 16 commercial property was transferred from inventory - development project to investment property (Notes 4 and 5).
-The property was valued by an independent architect at €4,545,000.
-Changes in the fair value of investment property of €3,101,183 (2016: nil) reflects the increase to fair value of the Block 16 commercial area, which was based upon the architect's valuation.
+In 2017 the cost of commercial property included within Block 16 was transferred from inventory - development project to investment property.
+Furthermore in 2018 all of the remaining commercial property including that of Block 17 and Towers I & II, was transferred from inventory - development project to investment property (Notes 4 and 6).
+The entire commercial property classified as investment property was valued by an independent architect at €32,800,000 (2017: €4,545,000).
+At 31 December 2018 cumulative changes in the fair value of investment property of €17,800,981 (2017: €3,101,183) represented the increase to fair value of all commercial areas in Block 16, Block 17 and Towers I & II.

-The performance of the Company is consistent with expectations and the Directors expect the Company to continue to be profitable in the foreseeable future.
-With exception to the commencement of operations of the public car park, no other significant changes in the Company's activities are expected in the future.
+The performance of the Company is consistent with expectations and the Directors, based on budgets and projections, expect the Company to continue to be profitable in the foreseeable future.